Jets' Gase annoyed by Maccagnan rift reports

 “Unless I say it, it’s really irrelevant to me,” Gase said Friday.
 “I don’t know who decides to put that stuff out there.
 It kind of pisses me off a little bit.
 We have discussions on everything.
 That’s our job.
 We have to work through so much stuff.
 That’s what we got to do.
 That’s all we’ve done since we’ve been in there.

-Gase has been the Jets coach for less than four months, and with Maccagnan’s help, they have re-tooled the team through free agency and the draft.
+Gase has been the Jets coach for less than four months.
+With Maccagnan’s help, they have re-tooled the team through free agency and the draft.

 The Jets are holding a rookie orientation this weekend.
 This was the first time Gase addressed the media since the reports surfaced.
 Multiple reports stated that Maccagnan could be fired after the draft.
 Gase said he didn’t read the reports but heard about them.